 - Implementation of the national SIS.
 Although the SIS II is very stable, a back-up site of SIS II must be established.
 The following measures are planned to be implemented: procurement of hardware for SIS national site, national SIS software evolutions, equipment and software for end users, protection of the SIS II national systems (both physical and against hacking), creation of the back-up site, support of the SIRENE office operations and competence-building measures.
 The service costs, such as maintenance and repair, will be assured under the ISF operating support mechanism.
-A systematic check of the INTERPOL's Stolen and Lost Travel Documents database during border cross operations will be available in 2015. - Upgrading of software and hardware.
-In order to ensure compatibility between systems for data exchange it is planned to acquire computers and upgrade servers for border guards - Acquisition of technical means for border control: procurement of vehicles (cars, allterrain vehicles, minibuses, four wheel motorcycles, minibuses and trailers (capable of driving on and off paved or gravel surface) equipped for transporting of service dogs, etc.), portable thermal imaging cameras, service dogs, dog training equipment, dog handling aids and dog training installations at dog training facilities

-• Establishment of a secure IT based platform for the management of classified information on the external border management by obtaining modern technical tools, an installed information system and a secure data transmission network.
-With a view to enhance the joint risk analysis capacity enabling exchange of analytical findings between other MS and FRONTEX, it is envisaged to develop tools for secure connection, including a workplace with standardised specifications for secure videoconferencing across the Member States
+A systematic check of the INTERPOL's Stolen and Lost Travel Documents database during border cross operations will be available in 2015 - Upgrading of software and hardware.
+In order to ensure compatibility between systems for data exchange it is planned to acquire computers and upgrade servers for border guards - Acquisition of technical means for border control: procurement of vehicles (cars, all-terrain vehicles, minibuses, four wheel motorcycles, minibuses and trailers (capable of driving on and off paved or gravel surface) equipped for transporting of service dogs, etc.), portable thermal imaging cameras, service dogs, dog training equipment, dog handling aids and dog training installations at dog training facilities, as well as other technical equipment - Establishment of a secure IT based platform for the management of classified information on the external border management by obtaining modern technical tools, an installed information system and a secure data transmission network.
+With a view to enhance the joint risk analysis capacity enabling exchange of analytical findings between other MS and FRONTEX, it is envisaged to develop tools for secure connection - Development and implementation of the EU Entry-Exit System (EES).
+Funding for this priority will be provided as stipulated under Section 7 - Development and implementation of the European Travel Information and Authorization System (ETIAS).
+Funding for this priority will be provided as stipulated under Section 7 - Support to the quick and effective upgrading of the national components of the SIS, in line with the requirements of Regulation (EU) 2018/1861.
+Funding for this priority will be provided as stipulated under Section 7 - investments on the EES.